alexamies/buddhist-dictionary/python/README-JUPYTER.md

 ## Juppyter notebook
 ===============================================================================
-This directory contains a Python Juppyter notebook for exploring the Chinese-English dictionary.
+This directory contains a Python Juppyter notebook for exploring curating the Chinese-English dictionary.
 In order to use it you should install:

 1. Python
 2. Numpy